Taming-the-BEAST/FBD-tutorial/README.md

 >Check the box labeled **Sample From Prior** at the bottom of the **MCMC** panel.
 Change the **tracelog -- File Name** to **bearsDivtime\_FBD.prior.log**.
 Reveal the options for the **treelog** using the $\blacktriangleright$ to the left.
 Change the **treelog.t:bearsTree -- File Name** to **bearsDivtime\_FBD.prior.trees**.
 >
 >Save these changes by going to **File > Save As** and name the file **bearsDivtime\_FBD.prior.xml**.

-## Making changes in the XML file

-BEAUti is a great tool for generating a properly-formatted XML file for many types of BEAST analyses.
-However, there are options available in BEAST2 which are not yet accessible through BEAUti.
-For instance, as mentioned earlier, sampling the fossil ages cannot be specified entirely through BEAUti.
-By default, BEAUti will create **TipDatesRandomWalker** operators, which are not compatible with trees containing sampled ancestors.
-These operators need to be changed to **SampledNodeDateRandomWalker** operators, which are compatible with sampled ancestors.

->Open the **bearsDivtime\_FBD.xml** and **bearsDivtime\_FBD.prior.xml** files generated by BEAUti in your text editor.
-Using **Find and Replace** functionality, change all instances of **TipDatesRandomWalker** to **SampledNodeDateRandomWalker** in both files.

 ## Running BEAST 2